The Importance of our Members’ Involvement

-Through the support and involvement provided by the members in the Phoenixville region, the Chamber is pursuing an ambitious program of action aimed at building a stronger economy and quality of life for our community.
-Our program is developed and its implementation made possible through the active participation of member volunteers who serve on various committees and task forces.
+Through the support and involvement provided by the members in the Phoenixville region, the Chamber pursues an ambitious program of action aimed at building a stronger economy and quality of life for our community.
+The programs are developed and implemented through the active participation of member volunteers who serve on various committees and task forces.

 By participating on a committee or task force, our members have an opportunity to work with the top business, professional and community leaders, gain sales and public relations experience, and receive valuable leadership and management experience while meeting in groups and determining issues and actions of common interest.

 We encourage you and/or members of your staff to take part in the Chamber’s efforts on behalf of our area’s businesses and general community by contacting the Chamber Office to discuss involvement in joining a committee.
 Below you will find a description of each of these groups.

 Chair: Crysta C. Peers, Chairman of the Board

 The overall mission of the Membership Committee is to engage the membership, increase the general dues-paying membership while at the same time increasing our retention rate.
 The Membership Committee will have three major tasks:

 Committee members will ensure the continued growth of the Chamber’s membership by recruiting businesses and organizations as Chamber members in effort to increase involvement throughout the business community and new dues-paying members by 10% each year.
 Committee members will be assigned new and current members to connect with, and offer assistance in helping members be engaged.
 They will be an active force throughout the year, as well as assume a leadership role in membership drives and membership appreciation.